 Securing the American South: The Creek War and the War of 1812

 For more details about the course, see the Creek War & War of 1812 Syllabus.
-If you are interested in enrolling in this once-in-a-lifetime learning opportunity, please contact Dr. William S. Belko.
+If you are interested in enrolling in a course like this in the future, please contact Dr. William S. Belko.

 Students began at Fort Mims in Stockton, AL, where Dr. Gregory Waselkov, an anthropologist at the University of South Alabama, discussed the battle that took place there on August 30, 1813.
 Dr. Waselkov not only discussed the context of the Redstick War and the Creek struggle to defend their lands and traditions from U.S. encroachment, but he also emphasized the complexity of Creek culture and their varied relationships with southern Americans.
 On the battle itself, Dr. Waselkov explained the roles weak leadership and poorly designed fortifications played in the defeat of the fort’s inhabitants—Anglo-Americans, mestizos, and Creeks sympathetic to the American plan for native acculturation—which led to the deaths of more than 250 soldiers and refugees inside the fort.
 He also highlighted that one of the most significant results of the battle was the increased determination to avenge the deaths of the Fort Mims fallen by destroying the hostile Redsticks.
 For more information, see Dr. Waselkov’s book A Conquering Spirit: Fort Mims and the Redstick War of 1813-1814.